sdiehl/wiwinwlh/tutorial.md

 ---------------

-The base monad transformer package provides a ``MonadTrans`` class for lifting between layer:
+The base monad transformer package provides a ``MonadTrans`` class for lifting to another monad:

 ```haskell
 lift :: Monad m => m a -> t m a
 ```

-But often times we need to work with and manipulate our monad transformer stack to either produce new transformers, modify existing ones, or extend an upstream library with new layers.
+But often times we need to work with and manipulate our monad transformer stack to either produce new transformers, modify existing ones or extend an upstream library with new layers.
 The ``mmorph`` library provides the capacity to compose monad morphism transformation directly on transformer stacks.
 The equivalent of type transformer type-level map is the ``hoist`` function.